meb-team/MICROSTORE_MetaT-MetaB_Monjot_2023/README.md

 Run pre-processing script : `bash DADA2_1_preprocess.sh`

 At the end of this stage, some result files are generated : *V4* and *V4-unified* ; respectively reads V4 not pooled and the reads V4 pooled.
-These files are created in *reads/* sub-directory located in *dataDADA2/* directory (also create at this stage).
+These files are created in *reads/* sub-directory located in *dataDADA2/* directory (also created at this stage).

 Reads must be re-orient for ASV processing.
 In fact, Illumina adaptators are randomly linked to the DNA fragments during sequencing process and the reads R1 and R2 are represented by approximately 50% of forward reads and 50% of reverse reads.